Videos to help Grade 6 students

 d.
 Use the relationship between the number of cubes and the volume to prove that your volume calculation is correct.

-3. A rectangular prism with a volume of 12 cubic units is filled with cubes.
-First it is filled with cubes with 1/2 unit side lengths.
-Then it is filled with cubes with 1/3 unit side lenghts
+3. A rectangular prism with a volume of 12 cubic units is filled with cubes twice: once with cubes with 1/2-unit side lengths and once with cubes with 1/3-unit side lengths.